Vincit/objection.js/doc/index.md

   // Table name is the only required property. static tableName = 'persons';

+  // Each model must have a column (or a set of columns) that uniquely
+  // identifies the rows.
+The colum(s) can be specified using the `idColumn`
+  // property. `idColumn` returns `id` by default and doesn't need to be
+  // specified unless the model's primary key is something else. static idColumn = 'id';

+  // Methods can be defined for model classes just as you would for
+  // any javascript class.
+If you want to include the result of these
-  fullName() {
+  // method in the output json, see `virtualAttributes`. fullName() {
     return this.firstName + ' ' + this.lastName;
   }